Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Combined Results

-In Fig.~\ref{fig:ps}, we show mixing angles $\theta$ versus $\nu_s$ masses $m_s$ consistent with $\nu_s$ being all of the DM, $\Omega_s h^2 = 0.12$, and experimental constraints from X-ray observations, including XMM-Newton \cite{Borriello:2011un}, NuSTAR \cite{Krivonos:2024yvm}, Chandra \cite{Hofmann:2016urz}, INTEGRAL/SPI \cite{Calore:2022pks}, and XRISM \cite{Yin:2025xad}.
-The projected sensitivities of forthcoming missions eXTP \cite{Malyshev:2020hcc} and eROSITA \cite{eROSITA:2012lfj} are shown as narrow dotted curves, and constraints on the sterile neutrino DM mass from dwarf spheroidal galaxies \cite{Bezrukov:2025ttd} as the gray region to the left, assuming a fiducial value $m_\phi=1$\,GeV for the inflaton mass.
+In Fig.~\ref{fig:ps}, we show mixing angles $\theta$ versus $\nu_s$ masses $m_s$ consistent with $\nu_s$ being all of the dark matter, $\Omega_s h^2 = 0.12$, and experimental constraints from X-ray observations, including XMM-Newton \cite{Borriello:2011un}, NuSTAR \cite{Krivonos:2024yvm}, Chandra \cite{Hofmann:2016urz}, INTEGRAL/SPI \cite{Calore:2022pks}, and XRISM \cite{Yin:2025xad}.
+The projected sensitivities of forthcoming missions eXTP \cite{Malyshev:2020hcc} and eROSITA \cite{eROSITA:2012lfj} are shown as narrow dotted curves, and constraints on the sterile neutrino dark matter mass from dwarf spheroidal galaxies \cite{Bezrukov:2025ttd} as the gray region to the left, assuming a fiducial value $m_\phi=1$\,GeV for the inflaton mass.

-The red, green, and blue lines correspond to scenarios with $\text{BR}=0$ and reheating temperatures $\Trh = 5~\text{MeV}$, $5\times 10^{1}~\text{MeV}$, and $5\times 10^{2}~\text{MeV}$, respectively.
+The red, green, and blue lines correspond to scenarios with $\text{BR}=0$ and reheating temperatures $5\times 10^{0}~\text{MeV}$, $5\times 10^{1}~\text{MeV}$, and $5\times 10^{2}~\text{MeV}$, respectively\footnote{ The $\Trh=5\,{\rm MeV}$ curve is included as an illustrative oscillation-only comparison, showing the qualitative suppression of the BDKDW contribution when $\Trh<T_{\rm peak}$.
+It is not used in the inflaton-decay analysis or in deriving our main conclusions. }.
 For high $T_{\rm rh}$, the predictions overlap with the black line, which corresponds to the standard BDKDW mechanism in a radiation-dominated Universe.
 This behavior is expected, since even if $T_{\rm rh}$ is higher than the peak temperature $T_{\rm peak}$ of oscillation-induced production, the dominant contribution to $\nu_s$ still occurs at $T_{\text{peak}}$, assuming it happens after reheating.

-However, if the reheat temperature is lower, $T_{\rm rh} < T_{\rm peak}$, the final sterile neutrino abundance is determined by production at $\Trh$ \cite{Gelmini:2004ah}.
+However, if the reheat temperature is lower, $T_{\rm rh} < T_{\rm peak}$, the final sterile neutrino abundance is determined by production at $\Trh$.
 In this case, although $\nu_s$ can be produced during reheating—when the temperature may temporarily exceed $T_{\text{peak}}$—its abundance is subsequently diluted by entropy production.
-Consequently, the effective contribution remains controlled by $\Trh$, and a larger active–sterile mixing angle is required to compensate for the less efficient production, as illustrated by the red, green and blue curves.
-Fig.~\ref{fig:ps} underscores that the BDKDW mechanism cannot account for the observed DM abundance while remaining consistent with X-ray constraints.
+Consequently, the effective contribution remains controlled by $\Trh$, and a larger active–sterile mixing angle is required to compensate for the less efficient production, as illustrated by the green and blue curves.
+Fig.~\ref{fig:ps} underscores that the BDKDW mechanism cannot account for the observed dark matter abundance while remaining consistent with X-ray constraints.

 The situation changes once inflaton decays into sterile neutrinos are included.
 As an example, we consider $m_\phi / \Trh = 2$ with $m_\phi = 1~\text{GeV}$.
 The blue dotted curves determine the predicted values of $m_s$ as BR varies from $3 \times 10^{-7}$ to $\text{BR} = 10^{-4}$, going right to left.
 For example, with $\text{BR} = 10^{-5}$, the sterile neutrino mass must be $m_s \simeq 21.5~\text{keV}$ to reproduce the observed DM abundance.
 We have included sterile neutrino production after reheating from inflaton decay, which increases the abundance relative to the approximation Eq.~\eqref{eq:Ys_decay}.
 Hence a smaller $m_s$ is needed compared to the value obtained in Eq.~\eqref{eq:ms}.